testfairy/docs/docs/051_Platforms/11_React_Native.md

 # Automatic Installation

-If you are using version 0.36 or later of React-Native, this is the recommended approach to adding the TestFairy SDK to your app.
 From your project root, run the following commands:

 ```
 npm install --save react-native-testfairy
-react-native link react-native-testfairy
 ```

 If you're using React Native > 0.60.0, you will need to run the following command in your `ios` directory